K4ktus123/kDS3231/README.md

 ## TODO
 - Check for bugs
 - Add more example sketches
-- Figure out how to create boards manager link for easy installation
+- Figure out how to create library manager link for easy installation

 ## Commands description